 What is Op-amp?

-It is a three-terminal device that has two input and one output terminal.
-Out of the two input terminals, one is inverting terminal while other is non-inverting.
+It is a three-terminal device that has two inputs and one output terminal.
+Out of the two input terminals, one is an inverting terminal while the other is non-inverting.

-This article will provide the idea regarding the various differentiating factors between inverting and non-inverting amplifier.
-But have a look at the contents to be discussed here.
+This article will provide the idea regarding the various differentiating factors between the inverting and non-inverting amplifiers.

 Content: Inverting Vs Non-Inverting Amplifier